August 16 2020 – Mike Yarbrough

-If you got engaged in 2019 with plans to marry this year, you've probably had to make some serious adjustments to your plans.
+If you got engaged in 2019 with plans to marry in 2020, you probably had to make some serious adjustments to your plans.
 COVID-19 has changed the way we look at a lot of things, and it's certainly changed the way we plan our weddings.

-With all the venue closings and restrictions on large gatherings, traditional weddings are often giving way to planned elopements.
-Pandemic aside, this was already becoming a popular trend.
-There are a lot of benefits to eloping, and it can make your wedding day even more memorable.
+With all the venue closings and restrictions on large gatherings, traditional weddings are now giving way to planned elopements.
+Pandemic aside, this was already becoming a popular trend for prospective brides and grooms all across the country.
+While it has its pros and cons, there are plenty of reasons why you might choose to elope, including the fact that it can make your wedding day even more memorable.

 Do Whatever You Want!